2010–11 Port Vale F.C. season: League Two

 They finished in eleventh place with 65 points, one position and three points less than the previous campaign.
-Only Stevenage conceded fewer goals, though outside of the bottom two only Bradford City and Hereford United scored fewer goals.
-They finished three points short of the play-offs following a point deduction to Torquay United, and finished behind Crewe Alexandra on goal difference.
-Marc Richards was top-scorer for the third successive season, this time netting twenty goals in all competitions.
-Justin Richards finished with fourteen goals, and no other player managed to hit double figures.
+Only Stevenage conceded fewer goals, though outside of the bottom two, only Bradford City and Hereford United scored fewer goals.
+They finished three points short of the play-offs following a point deduction to Torquay United and finished behind Crewe Alexandra on goal difference.
+Marc Richards was the top-scorer for the third successive season, netting twenty goals in all competitions.
+Justin Richards finished with 14 goals, and no other player hit double figures.

 At the end of the season Doug Loft and Adam Yates signed new two-year deals.
-Gareth Owen had announced a move to rivals Crewe Alexandra, however when Micky Adams signed a three-year contract to return as manager, Owen reversed his decision and signed a two-year deal as player-coach at Vale Park.
+Gareth Owen had announced a move to rivals Crewe Alexandra, however, when Micky Adams signed a three-year contract to return as manager, Owen reversed his decision and signed a two-year deal as player-coach at Vale Park.
 Only full-back Kris Taylor and youth team graduate Matthew Bell were not offered new contracts by Adams.
 Taylor moved on to Darlington and Bell signed with Mansfield Town – both Conference clubs.
 Defender Sutton also made the switch to Mansfield.
-However chief scout Ray Williams did not have his contract renewed, after 39 years of service to the club, after falling out with the board.
+However, chief scout Ray Williams did not have his contract renewed, after 39 years of service to the club, after falling out with the board.